-Changes to Sailing Instructions will be posted on the Rudder Club Web Site, Regatta Network Bulletin Board, and The Official Mug Race Bulletin Board on the north exterior wall of the Rudder Club.
-At 1400 2 May the Official Bulletin Board shifts to the lobby window of the Quality Inn in Palatka.
-Changes will be posted there prior to 0630 on 3 May 2014.
+Changes to Sailing Instructions will be posted on the Official Web site Bulletin Board, and The Official Mug Race Bulletin Board on the north exterior wall of the Rudder Club.
+At 2:00 pm 6 May, the Official Bulletin Board shifts to the lobby window of the Quality Inn in Palatka.
+Changes will be posted there prior to 0630 pm on 6 May.